Interactive STD/STI Symptom Checker

 Hepatitis refers to liver inflammation and can be caused by viral infections.
 In the United States, the most common forms of hepatitis are hepatitis A, B, and C. Symptoms of hepatitis include abdominal pain, off-color urine and stool, changes in appetite, and fever.
 While many common STDs like gonorrhea or chlamydia can be screened using a urine sample, a blood test is needed to screen for this infection.
 There are vaccines available for hepatitis A and B but not for C.

 There are actually two strands of the herpes simplex virus, type 1 (HSV-1) and type 2 (HSV-2).
 HSV-1 refers to what is commonly known as oral herpes.
 Genital herpes is commonly caused by HSV-2.
-Herpes symptoms can be quite mild for both strands, which is why testing is necessary for an accurate diagnosis.
+Herpes is a common STD around the world.

 What Are Risk Factors for Contracting an STD?

-Anyone can contract an STD or HIV, even from just a single sexual encounter.
+Anyone can contract an STD, even from just a single sexual encounter.
 Some risk factors increase the likelihood of catching an STD, including:

 - Not using a condom correctly